DKatzlberger/Project_Y/README.md

   - ...
 output_directory: your/save/location   # The script will create a directory at this place
 ```
-Currently the script these omic types (tech)
+Currently the script these omic types (tech):
 - transcriptomics
 - methylation
 - proteomics